Welcome to Goodrich Tennis Club

 The historic village of Goodrich overlooks the Wye valley.
 The tennis club is situated in Tufts Lane.
 The club boasts two floodlit sand dressed carpet courts and a third tarmac court.

 The free use of court 3 for non members is now live again.
 Please check the 'Booking' page to understand the process.
 Non members need to first register with Clubspark (this is free) .
 Once registered bookings can be made.
 If you are having difficulty contact firstname.lastname@example.org

-The next committee meeting will be held on Wednesday 17th April 2019 at 18:30 in the pavillion.
+The date of the next committee meeting will be Wednesday 26th June .
 If members have any items they wish to raise, please contact Bonnie Palmer, chairman, email@example.com

 BACKGROUND HISTORY TO GOODRICH TENNIS CLUB